vipulnaik/diet-exercise-health/events/2025/2025-04-16-dental-cleaning.md

 # 2025-04-16: dental cleaning

-I have a dental cleaning appointment for Wednesday 2025-04-16 at Total Health Dental Care at 3017 Telegraph Avenue for a regular dental cleaning at 1 PM.
+I had a dental cleaning appointment on Wednesday 2025-04-16 at Total Health Dental Care at 3017 Telegraph Avenue for a regular dental cleaning at 1 PM.
 The previous dental cleaning had been on [2024-10-09](../2024/2024-10-09-dental-cleaning.md).